 Can I use course descriptions from other college catalogs?

 Yes, any course description is okay.
 In brief: 1) Make sure they reflect what you know and can do.
 2) You should be able to identify key points in the descriptions from which to form an outline.
-3) Make the course prefix and # conform to the table in the Guidebook.
+3) Make the course prefix and number conform to the table in the Guidebook.

 Is there any advantage to petitioning for a 4000 level course versus a 3000 level course?